sgorgun/stack-task-python/README.md

 2. Open brackets must be closed in the correct order.

-Your task is implement the following function that solves the problem above:
+Your task is to implement the following function to solve the problem above:

 ```python
 def is_valid_parentheses(expression: str) -> bool: